fedbon/sample-spring-cloud-microservices-booklibrary/README.md

 ### Gateway Server
 Central entry point routing requests to microservices, providing a unified interface for clients.
 Once all microservices are running, access the gateway server at `http://localhost:8080` to interact with the system's functionalities.

-### Prometheus
-The web interface of Prometheus, which is typically accessible at `http://localhost:9090` when running locally, provides a user-friendly way to explore collected metrics, run queries, and manage alerting configurations.

-### Grafana
-Accessing the Grafana dashboard at `http://localhost:3000` with the provided credentials (username: admin, password: admin) allows to log in and start exploring the metrics and visualizations configured within Grafana.

-**Note**: To connect Grafana with Prometheus, use `http://host.docker.internal:9090` as the data source URL.

 ## Functional Services

 ### Book Service